-Over the last few weeks, I've noticed my face has been itching a lot more than usual.
+Over the last few weeks, I noticed my face has been itching a lot more than usual.
 At first, I thought it was my facial cleanser, but I tried a couple different kinds and still itched.
 I usually wash my face in the shower, but this morning, I decided not to use any kind of facial cleanser.
 I still itched.
-That is when I finally realized that it probably wasn't my facial cleanser that was making me itch, it was this powder.
+That is when I finally realized that it probably was not my facial cleanser that was making me itch, it was this powder.
 I bought another compact of my Rimmel powder this morning.

 I don't even know what to say about this product...
 It kind of sucks.
 The powder is really hard, it seriously feels like a rock so it's really hard to get on the brush.
 It's not smooth at all.
 It doesn't keep you matte either.